johnmackintosh/patientcounter/README.md

 How many patients were admitted by hour?
 And discharged?
 What was the net value?
 By Half hour?

 This package aims to make answering these questions easier and quicker.

+No SQL required!

 ## Example